twitter/typeahead.js/README.md

 When configuring `prefetch`, the following options are available.

 * `url` – A URL to a JSON file containing an array of datums. **Required.**

+* `cacheKey` – The key data will be stored in local storage under.
+Defaults to `url`.

 * `ttl` – The time (in milliseconds) the prefetched data should be cached in local storage.
 Defaults to `86400000` (1 day).